tusuii/insurance_capstone/README.md

-# Insurance Management System - DevOps Capstone Project
+# Insurance Management System - DevOps Capstone Project.

 ## Project Overview
 This project implements a comprehensive insurance management system with a modern DevOps infrastructure.
 It demonstrates the implementation of a full CI/CD pipeline and infrastructure as code using industry-standard tools and best practices.